Satoshi-Engineering/tipcards/scripts/createSchemaFiles/README.md

 # Create Schema Files Script

-**WHAT:** Create Drizzle MySql Schema files in backend project from a dbml file.
+**What:** Generates Drizzle MySQL schema files in the backend project from a DBML file.

 This script:

-- is reading drizzle config from  `/backend/drizzle.config.js`
+- Reads the Drizzle config from `/backend/drizzle.config.js`
-- is reading the dbml file from `/docs/database.bdml`
+- Reads the DBML file from `/docs/database.dbml`
-- and rewrites the directory `/backend/src/database/schema/`
+- Rewrites the directory `/backend/src/database/schema/`

 ## How To

-**Info:** run from project root
+**Info:** Run from the project root:

 ```bash
 npx tsx scripts/createSchemaFiles/script.ts
 ```

 ### DevNotes: DBML json Structure

 ```typescript
 const dbml = fs.readFileSync(DEFINITIONS_FILE, 'utf-8')